 The settings, made available to the OneDrive Admin console, configure a special Intune app protection policy called the Global policy.
 This global policy applies to all users in your tenant, and has no way to control the policy targeting.

 Once enabled, the OneDrive and SharePoint apps for iOS/iPadOS and Android are protected with the selected settings by default.
-An IT Pro can edit this policy in the Intune console to add more targeted apps and to modify any policy setting.
+An IT Pro can edit this policy in the Microsoft Intune admin center to add more targeted apps and to modify any policy setting.

 By default, there can only be one Global policy per tenant.
 However, you can use Intune Graph APIs to create extra global policies per tenant, but doing so isn't recommended.
 Creating extra global policies isn't recommended because troubleshooting the implementation of such a policy can become complicated.

 While the Global policy applies to all users in your tenant, any standard Intune app protection policy will override these settings.

 The policy settings in the OneDrive Admin Center are no longer being updated.
 Microsoft Intune may be used instead.
 For more information, see Control access to features in the OneDrive and SharePoint mobile apps.

 App protection features

 Multi-identity support allows an app to support multiple audiences.
 These audiences are both "corporate" users and "personal" users.
 Work and school accounts are used by "corporate" audiences, whereas personal accounts would be used for consumer audiences, such as Microsoft 365 (Office) users.
 An app that supports multi-identity can be released publicly, where app protection policies apply only when the app is used in the work and school ("corporate") context.
 Multi-identity support uses the Intune SDK to only apply app protection policies to the work or school account signed into the app.
 If a personal account is signed into the app, the data is untouched.
 App protection policies can be used to prevent the transfer of work or school account data to personal accounts within the multi-identity app, personal accounts within other apps, or personal apps.